 King and Eby made their names in Vancouver

-Many Vancouverites don't realize that Kitchener's most famous resident, Mackenzie King—the man on Canadian $50 bills—burst into public prominence because of race riots in Chinatown and Japantown in 1907.
+Many Vancouverites don't realize that Kitchener's most famous resident, Mackenzie King—the man on Canadian $50 bills—burst into public prominence because of race riots in Vancouver's Chinatown and Japantown in 1907.

 University of Toronto historian Julie F. Gilmour revealed this in her 2014 book Trouble on Main Street: Mackenzie King, Reason, Race, and the 1907 Vancouver Riots.
 King held a commission of inquiry, which led to him being elected to Parliament for the first time in 1908.